Create New Clustered Cache

 Change the Cluster Port and Port Range if required.
 Click Next.

-In Advanced options dialog, you can configure the following settings:
+In Advanced Options page, you can configure the following settings:

 You can change the Clean interval value.
 Default is 15 seconds.

-This cache can be started automatically upon the completion of this process if you have checked the Start this cache on Finish checkbox on this dialog.
-You can later start the cache by right-clicking on the cache name if you do not start the cache now.
+This cache can be started automatically upon the completion of this process if you have checked the Start this cache on Finish checkbox on this dialog box.

 New-Cache cmdlet enables the user to create a new cache on one or more server nodes.